afewmail/afew/docs/source/move_mode.rst

 would you come to expect the mail would end up in your INBOX folder after moving it? ;)

 **(2)** There is no 1:1 mapping between folders and tags.
 And that's a feature.
-If you tag a mail with two tags and there is a rule for each of them, the rule you specified first will apply.
+If you tag a mail with two tags and there is a rule for each of them, both rules will apply.
+Your mail will be copied into two destination folders, then removed from its original location.

-**(3)** The same principle applies if you bind two rules to a source of which one is a prefix to the other.
-If rule A is more generic than rule B (as in 'easier to satisfy', less specific), you want to give it *after* rule B, or else it will consume all mails that would trigger rule B before that more specific rule may apply.